build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 Before adding authentication to our app there are few housekeeping we are required to do by Amplify.
 Using Amplify CLI first thing we need to is initialize our project by running the following command from the root of your project:

-**`amplify init - Initializes a new project, sets up deployment resources in the cloud, and makes your project ready for Amplify.`**
+**`amplify init`** initializes a new project, sets up deployment resources in the cloud, and makes your project ready for Amplify.
 ![amplify-init](images/amplify-init.png)
 resources created running `amplify init` are used by Amplify itself these are not part of your application.